 - The preliminary injunction, which froze cuts to in-home care services, remains in effect.
 In-home service hours cannot be reduced at this time.

 - ODDS will not set hours based on the ONA yet.
-ODDS is currently targeting July 1, 2019 as the date when it will start using the ONA to set hours.
-Until then, the agency will continue developing the ONA.
+ODDS is currently targeting January 1, 2020 as the date when it will start using the ONA to set hours.

 - Once the ONA is completed and ready to be used to set service hours, people who receive services through ODDS will be divided into separate service groups.
 For people who receive in-home services, an individual’s service group will correspond to a range of support hours available to them.